DennisTrujilloDev/DennisTrujilloDev/README.md

    			'LinkedIn (https://www.linkedin.com/in/dennis-trujillo/)',
    			]
 		Hobbies(){
-		Enhancing my programming & human languages, scuba diving, and motorbiking }
+		'Enhancing my programming & human language skills, scuba diving, and motorbiking' }
 		Fun_Fact(){
-		I have lived in four of the seven continents that constitute our beautiful world!
+		'I have lived in four of the seven continents that constitute our beautiful world!'
 		}
 }
  ```